 The College of Pharmaceutical Sciences is an international bachelor's programme in drug development.
 At the College of Pharmaceutical Sciences, you’ll learn what’s needed to develop new drugs.
 You’ll need to consider the possible target for the drug in the body, the active ingredient structure, as well as the best route of administration of the medicine and how the effectiveness and safety of the new drug should be tested on the patient.
 To develop a new drug many disciplines come together, such as biomedical and pharmaceutical sciences, chemistry and biology.

 As a drug designer you need more than theoretical knowledge.
 You must also be skilled in the lab, as well as have the ability to define a research question and design a plan to respond to it.
 In addition, you’ll need to collaborate with a variety of professionals and present your results in a scientific journal, or sometimes at an international conference.
 For this reason each course also involves a group project, in which you’ll work with fellow students on real-life biomedical problems.
 As such, you’ll learn to apply the theory of pharmaceutical science to creatively solve these problems.
-CPS is fully taught in English.
-As a result, approximately one-third of the students on the programme are international (non-Dutch).
+CPS is fully taught in English and therefore open to international students.

 At the start of your study you’ll be assigned a personal tutor to guide you throughout the programme, helping you to make choices for your studies.
 For possible personal matters, you can also visit your tutor or the study advisor.
 Furthermore, due to the small scale of the programme and tight community with a maximum of 50 students, you’re also likely to receive additional support and motivation from other CPS students and peers.

 Studying at Utrecht University means studying at one of the world's best universities.
 Utrecht University is the best research university in the Netherlands according to the prestigious annual Academic Ranking of World Universities by the University of Shanghai (ARWU).
-This year (Shanghai Ranking, 2016) Utrecht University is placed 21st in Europe and 65th worldwide.
+This year (Shanghai Ranking, 2017) Utrecht University is placed 47th worldwide.
 Utrecht University has been the best ranking Dutch university since the first ARWU ranking was published in 2003.